-This POA deals with the process by which a taxpayer seeks an independent review, on grounds of facts or interpretation of the law, of a tax assessment resulting from an audit.20
+This POA deals with the process by which a taxpayer seeks an independent review, on grounds of facts or interpretation of the law, of a tax assessment that resulted from an audit or other administrative processes.
+16

 Above all, a dispute process must safeguard a taxpayer's right to challenge an assessment resulting from an audit and to get a fair hearing.
 The process should be based on a legal framework, be known and understood by taxpayers, be easily accessible, guarantee transparent independent decision-making, and resolve disputed matters in a timely manner.
 A taxpayer should be entitled to dispute three elements of a tax assessment: (1) the accuracy of the facts relied upon by the auditor; (2) the correctness of interpretation of the tax law; and (3) the amount of penalties imposed by the tax administration.